 One Monday morning, Natalie was feeling particularly sorry for herself.
-She had spent the weekend over indulging and feeling bad about it.
-Her day started off with a disheartening stand off with her closet, and things then slowly spiralled out of control.
+She had spent the weekend over-indulging and feeling bad about it.
+Her day started off with a disheartening stand off with her closet, and things then slowly spiraled out of control.
 Nothing fit her well and she didn’t like what she saw in the mirror.
 Silently, she berated herself all day and wondered why she couldn’t just do what she promised, time and time again.

 Once at work, Natalie took a good look at her calendar and realised she had been putting off taking important actions and making changes for months, even years.
 She was frustrated, disgusted and ashamed by all the time and energy she had put into making changes, only to end up back in the same place.
 Something had to change.

 How to develop willpower